openelections/openelections-data-ms/README.md

 ### The Process

+TO BE CLEAR: This is data entry work.
+There is no magic here.

 Mississippi stores election results in PDF files at [the Secretary of State's site](http://www.sos.ms.gov/elections4.aspx).
 The files are stored by year, and then either by race (for special elections) or by county (for primary and general elections).
 The county files contain precinct-level results, organized by office, with precincts labeled vertically across the top.
 Here's a file from the Nov.
 6, 2012 general election in Chickasaw County:

 ![MS county example](ms_county_example.png "MS county example")